MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 #Adding The Note Display Controller

 > [action]
-> As per the previous chapter, create a new View Controller subclass entitled `NoteDisplayViewController` and set your newly added View Controller to use this Custom Class.
+> As per the previous chapter, create a new view controller subclass entitled *NoteDisplayViewController* and set your newly added view controller to use this Custom Class.
 Definitely look back at the step-by-step tutorial if you get stuck!

-Let's add a bit of initial functionality to our new Note Display View Controller.
+Let's add a bit of initial functionality to our new *Note Display View Controller*.

 > [action]
 >
-> 1. Go back into `Main.storyboard`, locate a `Toolbar` in the *Objects Library* and drag this into your empty `Note Display View Controller`.
+> 1. Go back into `Main.storyboard`, locate a *Toolbar* in the *Objects Library* and drag this into your empty *Note Display View Controller*.
-> 2. Add the following *Pin* (aka TIE fighter) constraints so that our `Toolbar` sits at the bottom of the view.
+> 2. Add the following *Pin* (aka TIE fighter) constraints so that our *Toolbar* sits at the bottom of the view.
 > ![image](toolbar_constraints.png)
 >
-> 3. Select the `Item` object under our `Toolbar` in the Document Outline and change its `Identifier` to Trash.
-You will see `Item` change into a trash can icon.
+> 3. Select the *Item* object under our *Toolbar* in the Document Outline and change its *Identifier* to Trash.
+You will see *Item* change into a trash can icon.
-> 4. Control-click and drag to connect the Trash icon to the `Exit` of the View Controller.
+> 4. Control-click and drag to connect the Trash icon to the *Exit* of the view controller.
 You will be presented with a popup.
 Select the `unwindToSegue` action.
 >
 > ![image](connect_trash_exit.png)
 >